Dar-Omar/EnzymeSifter/docs/tutorial.md

 Usage: ./run_stage1.sh <input> [options]
 ```

 `<input>` is **required** and can be either a single FASTA (`.fasta` / `.fa` / `.faa`) or a directory containing one or more such files.
-When given a directory, EnzymeSifter concatenates all FASTAs transparently before processing.

 All filtering options are independent; supplying none of them runs Stage 1 as a passthrough that simply writes the input back out.

 ### `-residues <motif>`

-Keep only sequences whose amino-acid string matches a regex motif (case-insensitive).

-- `.` matches any single residue.
+Keep only sequences whose amino-acid string matches a regex motif (case-insensitive), `.` matches any single residue.
-- Anything else is interpreted as a literal residue.
-- The motif is searched anywhere in the sequence.

 Examples:

 ```bash